WorldofKerry/Python2Verilog/README.md

 Use the arg `--help` for additional options, including outputting a testbench and running optimizers.

+## Tested Generations

+The Github Actions run all the tests with writing enabled.
+You may find its output as a [Github Artifact](https://nightly.link/WorldofKerry/Python2Verilog/workflows/pytest/main/tests-data.zip) availible for download.

+## For Developers

+To setup pre-commit, run `pre-commit install`.

+[Github Issues](https://github.com/WorldofKerry/Python2Verilog/issues) is used for tracking.
+Milestones and labels are used for milestones and labels respectively 😉

+### Docs

+Sphinx is used.
+Follow what [Github workflow](.github/workflows/sphinx.yml) uses to generate local copy.

 ## Testing

 ### Requirements

+For most up-to-date information, refer to the pytest [github workflow](.github/workflows/python-package.yml).

-A Ubuntu environment (WSL2 works too, make sure to have the repo on the Ubuntu partition, as [`os.mkfifo`](https://docs.python.org/3/library/os.html#os.mkfifo) is used for speed)
+A Ubuntu environment (WSL2 works too, make sure to have the repo on the Ubuntu partition, as [`os.mkfifo`](https://docs.python.org/3/library/os.html#os.mkfifo) is used to avoid writing to disk)

 Install required python libraries with `python3 -m pip install -r tests/requirements.txt`